 It has been developed for the South African sugar industry and can be useful when conducting sugarcane yield estimation, mill planning, harvest scheduling, carryover field selection or chemical ripening.

 The program makes use of a pre-generated dataset that was compiled using the DSSAT v4.5 Canegro Sugarcane model.

 PurEst® is a smartphone application that estimates whole-stalk juice purity from Brix readings taken with a hand-held refractometer.
 PurEst® provides practical ripener recommendations based on the known juice purity efficacy thresholds of the various ripener chemicals.
 PurEst® can also assist with harvesting decisions by estimating RV and stalk moisture, which enable growers to prioritise fields according to harvest readiness.

-For more information, see our information sheet: Determining crop maturity for purposes of ripening decision-making.
+For more information, see our information sheet: Determining crop maturity for purposes of cane quality management.

 To try PurEst®, download the app from the Google Play Store or the i-Store.

 SASRI’s Mechanisation Reports are designed to assist farmers in establishing the total cost of operating individual machinesor complete machinery systems.
 These reports are updated with the latest costs on an annual basis.

 The reports also contain a list of up-to-date website addresses for companies that supply products commonly used in the industry (such as tractors, harvesters, cane handling equipment and implements).

 Please visit our Mechanisation page for more details.